 The Commission has considered the rule change request by the Panel, and assessed the issues that it raises.
-For the reasons set out below and in the following chapters, the Commission has determined to make a more preferable rule, rather than the proposed rule.
+For the reasons set out below and in the following chapters, the Commission has determined that a more preferable rule be made, rather than the proposed rule.